Polydile/dile-components/docs/components/dile-editor.md

 ## CSS Custom Properties

-You can customize the editor using this CSS Custom Properties.
+You can customize the editor using these CSS Custom Properties.

 Custom property | Description | Default
 ----------------|-------------|---------